marmik-joshi907/marmik-joshi907/README.md

 📊 Coming soon:
 - My portfolio with JS
-- A big project with my ow Idea
+- A big project with my own Idea

 ---